 The detailed timetable for the Examination has yet to be finalised by the Clerk of Schools.
 Candidates will receive a copy of this from the Clerk of Schools in due course.
 The Examiners will also make the timetable available via the Computing Laboratory website.

 Composition of papers

-The details below are confined to Part A Computer Science papers; similar details for papers under the control of other schools should be sought from those schools.
+The details below are confined to Part B; similar details for papers under the control of other schools should be sought from those schools.